obzone/online-poster/README.md

 ## TODO

-on mobile, attach web to desktop
+on mobile use # to location

-padding property
 detail page in socialmedia snap detail page share dayitem components control & display: visible property